-Q. Teaching Technology Advisory Committee
+R. Teaching Technology Advisory Committee

 - 1. Charge: To serve as an advisory group to the provost and the vice president of information technology regarding instructional technologies and associated emerging pedagogies.
 The committee will consider and make recommendations regarding the adoption of new instructional technology tools and applications. - 2.
 Membership: This committee will consist of the assistant provost of teaching and academic leadership, who will serve as permanent co-chair along with the manager of instructional technology.
 Membership also includes an information technology security specialist, the director the Office of Accessibility Resources and Services (OARS) or designee, the dean of the graduate school or designee from the Graduate School, one academic dean as designated by the Provost, one faculty member representing each of the academic colleges, and the director of the library or designee.
 The faculty representatives shall be recommended by the committee co-chairs and appointed by the Faculty Senate for staggered three-year terms. - 3.
-Meetings: At least one time each Fall and Spring semester.

-4. Reports to: Provost and Vice President of IT
+Meetings: At least one time each Fall and Spring semester. - 4.
+Reports to: Provost and Vice President of IT

-R. UCA Core Council
+S. UCA Core Council

 - 1. Charge: - a.
 To review the current UCA Core program and make appropriate recommendations to the Council of Deans. - b.
-To review and recommend to the Council of Deans new and revised UCA Core curricula proposed by the various departments and colleges. - c.
+To review and recommend to the Council of Deans new and revised UCA Core curricula proposed by the various departments and colleges.

+- c.
 To initiate and recommend policies and procedures relevant to UCA Core requirements. - 2.
 Membership: - a.
-One department chair is elected from each of the academic colleges. - b.Two faculty members elected from each academic college with at least one holding the rank of assistant professor or above;

-c.One faculty member elected by the Department of Student Transition faculty.
+The Assistant Provost for Academic Assessment and General Education serves as chair. - b.
+One department chair is elected from each of the academic colleges. - c.
+Two faculty members elected from each academic college with at least one holding the rank of assistant professor or above; - d.
+One faculty member elected by the honors college faculty. - e.
+Two students are invited to serve as members of the council, one representing the SGA and one representing Alpha Chi. - f.
+The associate provost as designated by the provost, First Year Seminar coordinator, director of the library, and the registrar are ex officio, non-voting members.